 This item, and other maps of Liverpool just like it, are available to preview as high resolution interactive maps on the website Historic Liverpool.

 Note that the images on this page don’t give a great impression of just how good this map is, because the imagery has been compressed.
 This is a high definition print of a large digital file.

-You can buy the print at its original size, or at a larger size, equivalent to A3.
+The Standard print comes at slightly larger than the original.
 These scans are so good that no detail is lost in the enlargement!

 - High resolution mapping – hugely detailed!